 After 4 weeks if it is still helping and the side effects are not too bad, you can choose to continue having Hu5F9-G4 for a further 8 weeks.
 This is the 2nd part.

-As long as your leukaemia or MDS has not got any worse during these 12 weeks you can continue having Hu5F9-G4 for up to a year.
+As long as your leukaemia or MDS has not got any worse during these 12 weeks you may be able to stay in the trial and continue having Hu5F9-G4.
+Your doctor will talk to you about this.
 This is the 3rd part.